-RDA SA riding/driving programs are delivered by trained voluntary coaches recognised under the National Coaching Accreditation Scheme (NCAS).
-The harness driving equivalent to a coach is a 'whip'.
+RDA SA programs are delivered by volunteer coaches who have been especially trained under the National Coaching Accreditation Scheme (NCAS).
+The harness driving equivalent to a coach is a ‘whip’.

-During classes ('sessions') the coach is totally responsible for the safety of all participants.
+During sessions the coach is responsible for the safety of all participants.

 RDA specific training is available to coaches at both State and National levels.
 Coaches are also encouraged to widen their horizons by attending training events in the wider horse community.